Lost 40 SNA

 creeping juniper (Juniperus horizontalis)

-early meadow rue (Thalictrum dioicum)
+early meadow-rue (Thalictrum dioicum)

 eastern white pine (Pinus strobus)

-fan clubmoss (Lycopodium digitatum)
+fan clubmoss (Diphasiastrum digitatum)

 flat-topped aster (Doellingeria umbellata)